dyspxkrypt-os/dyspxkrypt-libuefi/README.md

 The objective is to provide a bare-metal API empowering developers to have fine control over every aspect of whatever application they implement leveraging this library, including what to include from this library as well.

+## Minimum Supported Rust Version

+It is recommended to use the *latest* Nightly toolchain for this library as it requires several Nightly-only features that are essential.

 ## License

 The code in this repository is licensed under **Version 3 of the GNU General Public License**.